rafanahmed/Zettelkasten/README.md

 ## If you're curious

-This repo is public because I believe in learning in t
+This repo is public because I believe in learning in the open.
+You won’t find polished blog posts or tutorials here.
+Just my pure notes, learning and knowledge :)